Ladder and Scaffold Inspection Checklist Skip to main content

 OSHA-compliant daily inspection checklists for jobsite safety documentation

 Pro Tip: The most commonly missed scaffold inspection item is the mudsill.
 OSHA 1926.451(c)(2) requires scaffold legs to be on base plates and mudsills or other adequate firm foundation.
 A scaffold on bare dirt, gravel, or asphalt without a mudsill can sink unevenly under load, especially after rain.
-If you find a scaffold without mudsills, do not use it — the uneven settlement can cause a progressive collapse.
+If you find a scaffold without mudsills, stop and route it through the competent person and employer tag process.

 PREVIEW All Pro features are currently free for a limited time.
 No license key required.